 Top 10 Ringo Starr Solo Songs

-Perhaps bitten by the bug with the Beatles films, as far back as 1968's 'Candy,' Ringo had been delving into acting.
-In 1971, he landed himself a staring role in the spaghetti western-styled film, 'Blindman.'
+Perhaps bitten by the bug with the Beatles films, as far back as 1968's Candy, Ringo had been delving into acting.
+In 1971, he landed himself a staring role in the spaghetti western-styled film, "Blindman."
 The film was never a box office hit, but remained of interest due to Starr's role.
 Perhaps the best by-product of the movie came in the form of the title song.
 Written by Ringo, and helped out in the studio by longtime Beatles associate Klaus Voormann and Pete Ham of Badfinger, the song has a droning, almost hypnotic quality to it as synth, fuzz guitar and percussion pulse along.
-It originally appeared as the flip to 'Back Off Boogaloo,' and has remained in relative obscurity more than 40 years on.
+It originally appeared as the flip to "Back Off Boogaloo," and has remained in relative obscurity decades later.
 We think it should be heard.

 'Photograph'From: 'Ringo' (1973)

 Ringo and George Harrison had something special going in their post-Beatles world together.
 The duo worked on each others records and the hits kept coming.
 "Photograph" was, perhaps, the pinnacle of their work together.
 Co-written by Harrison and Starr and produced by Harrison, it wound up being Ringo's first solo No. 1 in America.
 It has remained his signature song over the years.

 'Back Off Boogaloo'From: Single (1972)